Skip to main content

 The target surface may i.a. be soft tissue of organs of the human or animal body.
 In order to avoid exclusion from patentability a disclaimer was introduced.
 The wording of the disclaimer was derived or rather copied from the definition of surgical methods in G 1/07.

 However, the Board of Appeal found that merely choosing the wording of G 1/07 for the disclaimer doesn’t render the claim clear.
-It is not apparent to the silled person which uses exactly are excluded from patent protection.
+It is not apparent to the skilled person which uses exactly are excluded from patent protection.
 Further, the description doesn’t allow for a clear delimitation of non-surgical applications from surgical applications, too.
 Consequently, the claim wording is not clear and concise, i.e., not in line with Art.
 84 EPC and, thus, the disclaimer not allowable.

 Summary